gopine/diary/2024/July/July 5 (Fri).md

 Need to start planning the migration for our servers.

 The QUIC protocol seems like a significant step forward for the web.

+Researched the tooling and support for HTTP/3 on our infrastructure.